Musarrat Nazir: Early life

-Her parents were a Punjabi middle-class family Kashmiri origin from Lahore.
-Her father Khwaja Nazir Ahmed, worked as a registered contractor in Lahore Municipal corporation.
+Nazir was born on October 13, 1940.
+Hailing from a middle-class Kashmiri Punjabi family in Lahore, her father, Khwaja Nazir Ahmed, worked as a registered contractor in the Lahore Municipal Corporation.
 Early in her life, her parents wanted her to be a doctor, and provided her with the best possible education they could afford.
-Musarrat passed the matriculation examination (10th grade) with distinction and passed the intermediate examination (12th grade) from Kinnaird College in Lahore.
+Nazir passed the matriculation examination with distinction and passed the intermediate examination from Kinnaird College in Lahore.